La La Shan

 Steep 2 heaped tsp per 200-300ml (85°C) water for 3-5 minutes.

-Important: For a mild and especially relaxing infusion, steep for only 30 seconds (high GABA, yet low caffeine content).
+Important: For a mild and relaxing infusion, steep for only 30 seconds (high GABA, yet low caffeine content).

 The tea farmer's recommendation for 8 infusions: